-Licorice (Glycyrrhiza glabra) is a perennial plant native to the Mediterranean area that offers many health benefits and imparts a definitely sweet taste.
+Licorice (Glycyrrhiza glabra) is a perennial plant native to the Mediterranean area.

 Health benefits of licorice